-Whether you’ve contracted a new home to be built from the ground up or you’re simply in the market for a new roof, there are a wide variety of roofing materials on the market you have to choose from.
+Whether you’ve contracted a new home to be built from the ground up or you’re simply in the market to hire a roofer near you, there are a wide variety of roofing materials on the market you have to choose from.
 Style, of course, is the most important factor, but it’s also important to consider the materials and overall costs associated with your new roof.
 Discover what each factor should mean to you before you choose a new roof for your home.

 The cost of your new roof is determined by the materials used, the condition of your existing roof (if applicable), and the shape of the roof.
 Certain materials, like wood and metal, cost more than asphalt shingles, tile, or cement.
 Of course, the amount the materials cost is also determined by how much materials are needed to complete the job.
 The current status of the roof is also a major factor, as a roof that needs repairs requires more time to strip of old materials.
 Finally, the layout of the roof also determines the final cost of the new roof.
 A gable roof with very little damage will cost less than a detailed roof that has turrets, skylights, or other decorative elements, like chimneys.